MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Experiments

 \subsubsection{Baseline Methods}

-We select the following baseline methods to assess the comparative performance of the proposed model: \begin{itemize} \item \textbf{IONE}\cite {55}: IONE is a semi-supervised UIL model depending on network structures, in which the followership /followee-ship of users are modeled as input/output context vector.
-This model sets the weight unification among users to 1.
+We select the following baseline methods to assess the comparative performance of the proposed model: \begin{itemize} \item \textbf{IONE}\cite{Liu20161774}: IONE is a semisupervised UIL model that depends on network structures, in which the followership/followeeship of the users are modeled as an input/output context vector.
+This model sets the weight parameter of the users to 1.

-\item \textbf{PALE-LINE}\cite {61}: PALE-LINE is a supervised UIL model based on PALE \cite {61} and LINE \cite{312}.
-A typical operation is that the matched networks are embedded by the LINE approach.
-PALE-LINE provides an Multi-Layer Perceptron (MLP) that can project the source embeddings to the target space for The UIL task.
+\item \textbf{PALE-LINE}\cite{Man20161823}: PALE-LINE is a supervised UIL model based on PALE \cite{Man20161823} and LINE \cite{Tang20151067}.
+A typical operation is embedding the matched networks using the LINE approach.
+PALE-LINE provides a multilayer perceptron (MLP) that can project the source embeddings to the target space for the UIL task.

-\item \textbf{ABNE}\cite {1}: ABNE is a supervised UIL model using graph attentions, which exploits the social structure by modeling the weighted contribution probabilities between follower-ships and followee-ships.
+\item \textbf{ABNE}\cite{Liu201923595}: ABNE is a supervised UIL model using graph attention that exploits the social structure by modeling the weighted contribution probabilities between followerships and followeeships.

-\item \textbf{REGAL}\cite {18}: REGAL is an embedding based unsupervised UIL model that employs both structures and attributes to capture the node similarities.
-The experiment of REGAL in our comparison adopts TF-IDF vectorization and cosine distance measure to deal with the node attributes and node similarity, respectively.
+\item \textbf{REGAL}\cite{Heimann2018117}: REGAL is an embedding-based unsupervised network alignment model that employs both structures and attributes to capture node similarities.
+The REGAL experiment in our comparison adopts TF-IDF vectorization and cosine distance measures to address the node attributes and node similarity, respectively.

-\item \textbf{TADW-MLP}: TADW-MLP is a composite extension of model TADW \cite{313} and MLP.
-TADW is a popular network embedding model, which incorporates text attributes under the framework of matrix factorization.
-We apply TADW to embed networks and employ a three-layer MLP that maps source embeddings to the target space for the UIL problem.
-Besides, the TF-IDF is also adopted to encode the node attributes.
+\item \textbf{TADW-MLP}: TADW-MLP is a composite extension of model TADW \cite{Yang20152111} and MLP.
+TADW is a popular network embedding model that incorporates text attributes under a matrix factorization framework.
+We apply TADW to embed networks and employ a three-layer MLP that maps the source embeddings to the target space for the UIL problem.
+In addition, the TF-IDF is also adopted to encode the node attributes.

 \end{itemize}